jdstanhope/neptune/README.md

 # Neptune

-The god of the C
+The god of the C but not the geographic feature.